Search by Keyword

 Paul then included the above-described “You Never Give Me Your Money / Carry That Weight” piano medley on his “Driving World” tour of 2002, which spanned from April 1st (Oakland, California) to November 18th (Osaka, Japan).
 His 2003 “Back In The World” tour also featured this medley, this tour starting on March 25th (Paris, France) and ending on June 1st (Liverpool, England).

 Paul took a break from including the song in his set list for many years, only to resurrect it for his “On The Run” tour of 2011 and 2012.
 As a final encore, he and his band resumed performing the full “Golden Slumbers,” “Carry That Weight” and “The End” medley, this tour stretching from July 11th, 2011 (at Yankee Stadium in New York City, New York) to November 29th, 2012 (Edmonton, Canada).
 He did the same for his extensive “Out There” tour, which started on May 4th, 2013 (Belo Horizonte, Brazil) and finally concluded on October 22nd, 2015 (Buffalo, New York).
 This medley also concluded his shows for his “One On One” tour, stretching from April 13th, 2016 (Fresno, California) to December 16th, 2017 (Auckland, New Zealand), as well as his "Freshen Up" tour, running from September 17th, 2018 (Quebec City, Canada) to July 13th, 2019 (Los Angeles, California).
-He continued performing the medley during his "Got Back" tour, which ran from April 28th, 2022 (Spokane, Washington) to December 16th, 2023 (Rio de Janeiro, Brazil).
+He continued performing the medley during his "Got Back" tour, which ran from April 28th, 2022 (Spokane, Washington) to December 19th, 2024 (London, England).

 Conclusion